 General

-Clause 4 of this document contains normative amendments to .
+Clause 4 of this document contains normative amendments to CCSDS 131.0-B-5.
 This Annex describes some additional differences, with respect to the superseded ECSS-E-ST-50-01C Standard, that are not covered by Clause 4.

 This Annex lists the differences of technical content, but it is not the purpose of this Annex to provide complete details on each item in the list or to describe the consequences of each item in the list.